 The Civic Theatre has established a fund to provide financial relief to Irish artists experiencing lost income related to COVID-19.
 Small grants of up to €500 have been made available on a first-come, first-served basis to affected artists and groups.
 As further funds are raised, applications will reopen.
 Grants will be paid out in order of application receipt.

 Create, the national development agency for the collaborative arts, is available for advisory sessions via phone and email.
 Create is currently working to reimagine opportunities and supports for collaborative artists and community partners.
-Online initiatives and CPD opportunities are being developed.
+In response to Covid-19, changes have been made to the Arts Council’s Artist in the Community Scheme which is managed by Create.
+Online initiatives and CPD opportunities are also being developed.

 National Campaign for the Arts